Venetian navy: 1718–1797

 Following the end of the Seventh Ottoman–Venetian War (1714–1718), Venice was left a minor power.
-In a sequence of wars lasting almost 75 years, the Republic lost most of its overseas empire and impoverished itself in the process. after the Treaty of Karlowitz in 1718, the Republic enjoyed peace with the Ottoman Empire, but remained in a state of quasi-war with the Ottomans' North African vassals, the Barbary Coast—Ottoman Algeria, Ottoman Tripolitania, Ottoman Tunisia, and Alaouite Morocco—whose raids against Christian shipping continued unabated.
+In a sequence of wars lasting almost 75 years, the Republic lost most of its overseas empire and impoverished itself in the process.
+After the Treaty of Karlowitz in 1718, the Republic enjoyed peace with the Ottoman Empire, but remained in a state of quasi-war with the Ottomans' North African vassals, the Barbary Coast—Ottoman Algeria, Ottoman Tripolitania, Ottoman Tunisia, and Alaouite Morocco—whose raids against Christian shipping continued unabated.
 The Republic concluded a series of peace agreements with these states in 1763–1765, but these were not honoured for long.
 This set the stage for the last actions of the Venetian navy, bound up with the name of Angelo Emo.

 The end of the Venetian navy coincided with the end of the entire state in 1797, with the arrival of Napoleon's troops.
-At the Fall of the Republic of Venice, the French First Republic set the Venetian Arsenal on fire and captured or sank all 184 ships present.
-They also abolished every distinction between the merchant navy and the warships and fired all the 2000 employees of the Arsenal, to avoid the Habsburg monarchy of Austria from seizing the fleet.
+After the fall of the Republic of Venice, the French seized the best warships and plundered the Venetian Arsenal before handing the city over to the Habsburg monarchy of Austria, which got hold of ten ships of the line, seven frigates and corvettes, several dozens of gunboats and small ships, roughly one half of the 1797 fleet.